Social Crisis Management: The Emerging Role of the Information Professional (1-Unit)

 Canvas Information: Courses will be available beginning August 19, 6 am PT unless you are taking an intensive or a one-unit or two-unit class that starts on a different day.
 In that case, the class will open on the first day that the class meets.

 This is a one-unit course that runs from August 26, 2020 to September 23, 2020, so the class will open on August 26th.

 You will be enrolled in the Canvas site automatically.

 Crisis situations arise in all types of libraries and impact staff and users.
 Information professionals must be prepared to meet the social, psychological, medical and legal situations caused by drug overdoses, sexual assault, homelessness, neglect and mental illness.
 Students will explore the issues and possible resolutions to social crisis management.

-Social Crisis Staff Training Outline or Social Crisis Community Program Outline with Audio Due: September 13th @ 11:59pmPT
+Social Crisis Staff Training Program Outline OR Social Crisis Community Program Voice Thread Due September 18,2020 @ 11:59pmPT

 - Weekly Quizzes 15 points